-For more than 30 years Ontario Sheep Farmers has been an advocate and unified voice for the Ontario’s 3,000 sheep farmers, representing the sheep, lamb and wool industries.
-The organization (and its predecessors) was established to promote and represent the industry’s interests and began with the formation of the Ontario Sheep Association in the 1970s.
+For more than 30 years, Ontario Sheep Farmers has been an advocate and unified voice for Ontario’s 3,000 sheep farmers, representing the sheep, lamb and wool industries.
+The organization was established to promote and represent the industry’s interests and began with the formation of the Ontario Sheep Association in the 1970s.

-In the fall of 2017, the organization evolved to become Ontario Sheep Farmers, enhancing its visibility and engagement with stakeholders in the sheep value chain in Ontario, and across Canada.
+In the fall of 2017, the organization evolved to become Ontario Sheep Farmers (OSF), enhancing its visibility and engagement with stakeholders in the sheep value chain in Ontario, and across Canada.

-To educate, innovate and strategically advocate on behalf of its membership, while maintaining a high professional standard of conduct and leadership
+To educate, innovate and strategically advocate on behalf of our membership, while maintaining a high professional standard of conduct and leadership.

 Enable Ontario sheep producers to be the supplier of premium lamb and sheep products.